 - Store e-prescriptions in patients’ accounts

-If you’re thinking of how to build a doctor appointment app for your clinic that is more advanced, consider implementing the following features:
+So if you’re thinking of how to develop an online doctor appointment app for your clinic that is more advanced, consider implementing the following features:

 Step 3.
 Define your app’s revenue sources

-To help you clarify how to make your doctor appointment app profitable, we’ll explore ways that existing apps of this type make money.
+To help you clarify how to build an online doctor appointment booking system that will make a profit, we’ll explore the ways existing apps of this type make money.

 Zocdoc is absolutely free for patients and gets payments from healthcare providers.
 In 2018, physicians needed to pay a $3,000 annual subscription fee.
 To become affordable for suburban, rural, and other providers with few patients on the platform, in 2019, Zocdoc changed its pricing policy.
 Now physicians need to pay a $299 annual licensing fee and pay from $35 to $110 for each new patient attracted through the Zocdoc app.

 Doctor on Demand boasts the simplest pricing policy because it requires patients (or more likely, their insurance companies) to pay for online consultations based on their length:

 - 45-minute initial psychiatrist consultation — $299, with $179 for a 15-minute follow-up

 HealthTap offers two types of membership.
 The first, called HealthTap Prime, costs patients $15 a month and allows them to book appointments for $39 per visit.
 If patients have insurance, their provider can cover 50% of this cost for each in-person or virtual visit, leaving a $19.50 copay.
 If a patient is a member of the HealthTap Basic plan, they pay $80 for one visit or $40 if paying a copay.